cloud-tek/build/docs/cloud-tek.build.md

 - `dotnet nuke --target UnitTests --collect-coverage <true | false>`

-Enabling the `--collect-coverage` will cause the SmartBuild to run `dotnet add package coverlet.msbuild --version 6.0.0` against all test assemblies and add additional cmdline arguments to `dotnet test` which will cause coverage information collection.
+Enabling the `--collect-coverage` will cause the SmartBuild to run `dotnet add package coverlet.msbuild` against all test assemblies and add additional cmdline arguments to `dotnet test` which will cause coverage information collection.

 The process is designed to collect coverage from multiple test assemblies.

-Intermediate results are stored in `test/coverage/coverage.temp.json`.
-Final coverage results are stored in `test/coverage/coverage.xml` in Cobertura format.
+Code Coverage results are stored in `results/coverage/*` in Cobertura format.

 > **Warning**
 >